Diagnostics

 MRI Scan

 Magnetic Resonance Imaging (MRI) uses magnets and radiowaves to construct slice by slice computer images of the inside of a patients body.
-The images show all the relevant tissues including bone, nerve, disc, ligament etc. On average these scans take half an hour to perform and involve lying very still inside a tunnel, although newer versions use open or even seated scanners.
+The images show all the relevant tissues including bone, nerve, disc, ligament etc. On average, these scans take half an hour and involve lying very still inside a tunnel, although newer versions use open or even seated scanners (see below).

 Open MRI Scan